webbio/strapi-plugin-scheduler/README.md

 Schedule when you want to publish your content
 ![Alt Text](https://media.giphy.com/media/ziKkXCGDftGmvLs1lJ/giphy.gif)

-Choose the date and time of publication
+Choose the date and time of publication and choose when to archive your page
 ![Alt Text](https://media.giphy.com/media/CpFm7AC67Mkul8VTFI/giphy.gif)

 That's it!